 For thousands of families in our community, the new school year has been top of mind.
 The stress of finding child care and an appropriate learning environment for their children has been overwhelming.
 In an effort to support local schools and students with their recent remote launch in August, United Way of Santa Barbara County has partnered with school districts to create, manage and fund the Learning & Enrichment Centers Collaborative, a broad child care and learning/enrichment model to provide additional support for our most vulnerable local children and families during this time of distance learning.
 This collaborative involves dozens of partner schools and youth-serving agencies, and local leaders in philanthropy.

 Due to overwhelming need, current efforts are being targeted to serve about 750-1,000 of the most vulnerable children/students from three high-need target populations: foster and homeless youth, students who qualify for free and reduced meals, and children of essential workers.

-To date, United Way has secured $645,000 for these Learning & Enrichment Centers.
-With secured funds, United Way has already created 445 spaces for 12-weeks (3 months/ Fall semester) in partnership with nine school districts (Santa Barbara, Carpinteria, Goleta, Orcutt, Hope, Guadalupe, and Santa Maria Bonita) and nine nonprofit organizations.
+To date, United Way has secured $680,000 for the Learning & Enrichment Centers.
+With secured funds, United Way has already created 530+ spaces in partnership with 9 school districts (Santa Barbara, Carpinteria, Goleta, Orcutt, Hope, Guadalupe, and Santa Maria Bonita) and 10 nonprofit organizations.
 More spaces are in development.
 Students will be selected by a school district referral process developed by United Way and district representatives following the targeted priority list.